-My plan was to wait for the 3rd generation iPad Pro.
+My plan was to wait for the 4th iteration iPad Pro.
 But I began experiencing some issues that moved my shopping time table up 6 months.
 Insufficient RAM is one problem.
 App manufacturers were judicious with their requirements when iPads topped out at 2GB.
 (The 1st Gen only had half a GB.)

 With 3 or 4GB available, apps are consuming more memory.
 Using insufficient RAM, I found myself closing apps so some, like Hulu, would load.
 Also switching between Pages and Safari tabs could trigger a page refresh that clears data within an unsaved Web portal.

 The final straw was intermittent system crashes that result in flashing vertical black and white lines.
 Interestingly, the system diagnostic report turned up no hardware issues.
 Even battery capacity is 98%.

 The technician suspects that the anomaly is due to a corrupted software update.
 Backing up to the cloud and manually downloading apps should prevent it from transferring to the new tablet.

 Choose a Model

 Buying a new iPad is like playing Double Dutch.
 You can’t step halfway in.
 Whenever you decide to upgrade, get the best you can afford because it’s a non-upgradable unit.

 Apple is selling an entry-level iPad (2021) with similar form factor as my 5th Gen for $329 with 64 GB.
 It bumps up from the Apple A9 to the A13 Bionic chip and supports the 1st Gen Apple pencil.
 The 10.2-inch screen is a little larger and it has 3GB of RAM as opposed to 2GB.

 But you don’t trek five years across a desert just to refill your same dusty canteen with tepid tap water.
 You might as well get a pitcher of Margaritas and a Jeep for your effort.